Queens Park contains significant cultural heritage values not only

 Queens Park was the first park to be developed in Queensland, first being surveyed in 1842.
 Its original architectural design dates back to 1862 and is perhaps Ipswich's most well know landmark.
 Visitors to the park will experience old world charm with modern day conveniences.

-Its close proximity to the Ipswich City Centre allows for easy access to shady gardens and a relaxing lunch time outing.
+With its close proximity to the Ipswich city centre, Queens Park allows easy access to shady gardens and a relaxing lunch time outing.

-Features of the park include extensive formalised garden beds, Nerima Gardens (a Japanese-styled garden), the Ipswich Nature Centre, Children's play facilities, Bush House, Bush Chapel, several sporting Clubs, Cafe and the Environmental Education Centre.
+Features of the park include extensive formalised garden beds, Nerima Gardens (a Japanese-styled garden), the Ipswich Nature Centre, children's play facilities, Bush House, Bush Chapel, Queens Park Croquet Hall, several sporting clubs, cafe and Environmental Education Centre.

 Ipswich Nature Centre